 Top 10 Behavioral Interview Questions and Answers

-Behavioral job interview techniques are very commonly employed by all types of companies.
-The types of questions you will likely be asked will be seeking concrete examples of skills and experiences that relate directly to the position.
+Behavioral job interview techniques are used by all types of companies.
+Unlike traditional job interview questions, which ask you to describe what you did in a role or to share qualifications, these questions seek concrete examples of skills and experiences that relate directly to the position.

-The interviewer will ask how you would handle a situation, and you will need to respond with an explanation of what you did.
+The interviewer will ask how you handled a situation, and you will need to respond with an explanation of what you did.
 The logic is that your success in the past is a positive indicator of your success in the future.

 Top 10 Behavioral Interview Questions and Sample Answers

-Here are the top ten behavioral interview questions you may be asked during a job interview.
+Here are popular behavioral interview questions you may be asked during a job interview.
 Review the responses, and consider how you would answer the question.
-You don't need to memorize answers, but know what experiences you would share and how you would describe them to the interviewer.
+As you can see from the sample responses, it's important to be ready with examples and anecdotes.
+While you don't need to memorize answers, have a sense of what experiences you would share and how to describe them to the interviewer.
+You'll want your examples to be both clear and succinct.

 1. Tell me about how you worked effectively under pressure.